eciggaar/devops-workshop/openshift/3-Pipelines.md

 1. For this, enter:

     ```bash
-    $ tkn pipeline start workshop-pipeline
+    $ tkn pipeline start workshop-pipeline -w name=source,claimName=source-pvc -w name=maven-settings,config=maven-settings
     ```

-    Accept the defaults for the git repo and the image source.
-The result should be similar to:
+    Accept the defaults for all parameters.
+The `-w` option in the above command are used to configure the workspaces used by the pipeline.
+The result of the pipeline start should be similar to:

     ```bash
-    $ tkn pipeline start workshop-pipeline
+    $ tkn pipeline start workshop-pipeline -w name=source,claimName=source-pvc -w name=maven-settings,config=maven-settings
     ?
-Choose the git resource to use for source-git: git-repo (https://github.com/eciggaar/devops-workshop.git)
+Value for param `source-repo-url` of type `string`?
+(Default is `https://github.com/eciggaar/devops-workshop-code.git`) https://github.com/eciggaar/devops-workshop-code.git
     ?
-Choose the image resource to use for output-image: image-source (image-registry.openshift-image-registry.svc:5000/devops-workshop/jfall-image:latest)
+Value for param `source-revision` of type `string`?
+(Default is `19e3c62ae20b65ab977a1000a1bdec002e753120`) 19e3c62ae20b65ab977a1000a1bdec002e753120
+    ?
+Value for param `short-source-revision` of type `string`?
+(Default is `19e3c62`) 19e3c62
+    ?
+Value for param `image-registry` of type `string`?
+(Default is `image-registry.openshift-image-registry.svc.cluster.local:5000`) image-registry.openshift-image-registry.svc.cluster.local:5000
+    ?
+Value for param `image-repository` of type `string`?
+(Default is `devops-workshop`) devops-workshop
+    ?
+Value for param `dockerfile` of type `string`?
+(Default is `./src/main/docker/Dockerfile.jvm`) ./src/main/docker/Dockerfile.jvm
-    PipelineRun started: workshop-pipeline-run-xs8fd
+    PipelineRun started: workshop-pipeline-run-b24tr

     In order to track the PipelineRun progress run:
-    tkn pipelinerun logs workshop-pipeline-run-xs8fd -f -n devops-workshop
+    tkn pipelinerun logs workshop-pipeline-run-b24tr -f -n devops-workshop
     ```

 1. As mentioned by the output, you can monitor the progress of the pipeline run as follows:

     ```bash
-    $ tkn pipelinerun logs workshop-pipeline-run-xs8fd -f -n devops-workshop
+    $ tkn pipelinerun logs workshop-pipeline-run-b24tr -f -n devops-workshop
     ```

     Note that your pipeline run name is different from the one shown above.
 Also, it may take a little bit before logs are being shown here...